Guidance: Payments Compliance Notices (HTML)

 Payments by instalments

-31. If an invoice is being paid in instalments due to a supplier agreeing to defer to a later date part of what had previously been payable under the invoice as a total amount, the day of receipt of the invoice is the day the invoice was received for the initial total amount.
-The number of days within which payments are made is measured by reference to the day of receipt of the original full invoice.
+38. If an invoice is being paid in instalments due to a supplier agreeing to defer payment to a later date, the number of days within which payments are made is measured from the day of receipt of the original full invoice.

 Payment card solutions

-32. There are three main types of payment cards, which are sometimes used by contracting authorities for high volume, low value payments.
-When these cards are used, generally each purchase with the card should be treated as a separate invoice (rather than a statement containing a number of purchases being treated as a single invoice), although there is an exception:
+40. There are three main types of payment cards which may be used by contracting authorities for high volume, low value payments.
+When these cards are used, generally each purchase with the card should be treated as a separate invoice (rather than a statement containing a number of purchases being treated as a single invoice), although there are exceptions:

 a. physical cards: each transaction is a separate invoice.
 Where physical cards are used for staff expenses (rather than designated expenses cards), these should be excluded and are not invoices for the purpose of the Act or regulations;